-Engagements of the 2016/17 season and beyond include Nerone in L’incoronazione di Poppea and Speranza in L’Orfeo di Monteverdi at the Salzburg Festival, the Philharmonie of Paris, the Edinburgh Festival, the Luzern Festival, the Berliner Festspiele and at the New York Lincoln Center conducted by Sir John Eliot Gardiner, Cesare in Vivaldi’s Catone in Utica at the Oper Köln and Orfeo in Handel’s Parnasso in festa at the Concertgebouw Amsterdam conducted by Andrea Marcon, Carmina Burana with the Seoul Philharmonic Orchestra, Arsilda with the Collegium 1704 in Bratislava, Caen, Lille, Luxembourg, Versailles and Dijon, Speranza in L’Orfeo at Opéra de Dijon, Romeo in Zingarelli’s Giulietta e Romeo with Theater Heidelberg at the Rokokotheater of Schwetzingen and Giulio Cesare for his Glyndebourne debut conducted by William Christie.
+He has also sung Nerone in L’incoronazione di Poppea and Speranza in L’Orfeo at the Salzburg Festival, New York Lincoln Center, Philharmonie of Paris and Berlin, Harris Theatre in Chicago, Edinburgh Festival, Lucerne Festival and the Teatro La Fenice in Venice conducted by Sir John Eliot Gardiner, Cesare in Vivaldi’s Catone in Utica and Orlofsky in a new production of Die Fledermaus at the Oper Köln, Orfeo in Handel’s Parnasso in festa at the Concertgebouw Amsterdam, Nireno in Sir David McVicar’s iconic production of Giulio Cesare for his Glyndebourne debut conducted by William Christie, Ruggiero in Alcina at Opéra de Nancy, Idamante in Idomeneo and Hamor in Jephtha in Wiesbaden, and Idelberto in Lotario at Konzert Theater Bern.
+He made his debut at the Teatro San Carlo of Naples in Britten’s Canticles alongside Ian Bostridge, performed Carmina Burana with the Seoul Philharmonic Orchestra, Barzane in Vivaldi’s Arsilda with the Collegium 1704 in Bratislava, Caen, Lille, Luxembourg and Versailles, Speranza in L’Orfeo at the Opéra de Dijon, and Romeo in Zingarelli’s Giulietta e Romeo at the Rokokotheater of Schwetzingen.